DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-06-27-user-research-round-6-findings.md

 Both participants had not heard about the service until the point that they were contacted with the invite to use it.
 The invite email focussed on how to access the service but one participant commented that more could have been included on what the service is and the benefit it offers to schools.

-> “I don’t really know what the purpose of [the service] is or how it's going to work...
+> “I do not really know what the purpose of [the service] is or how it's going to work...
 There were two different emails.
 One says ‘invitation to join the Manage school placements service’ and the other one just says ‘start using it’… In the ‘start using it’ one, when it says ‘start adding your placements’ and ‘assigning providers’, to me, that's something I read and thought that's for a provider not for me as a school… So all of this [context] has now come out [through the discussion as part of the research session] but actually having some sort of document that explains this might be useful just to provide a bit of background.”

 ### Insight 2